Dark-Shaun/Inventory-Management-System/README.md

 This conceptual **Personalized Inventory Management System** highlights how modern technology stacks like Django can be leveraged to create efficient, personalized solutions for businesses.
 The goal is to provide a flexible, scalable inventory management system that adapts to user behavior and optimizes operational efficiency.

+## Maintained by Renuka Pharma

+This project is an internal initiative, maintained by the data analytics team at Renuka Pharma.
+Continuous updates and improvements will be made based on user feedback and evolving business needs.

+For more information about this project or to request access to the dashboards, please contact the analytics team at Renuka Pharma.